Donate

 The objective of every investigation is to relieve and prevent the distress of an animal through education, cooperation, and, if necessary, prosecution under the law.
 Initially, in some cases, enforcement authorities like Regina Humane Society Animal Protection Officers can educate the owner and issue orders to improve the animal’s living conditions.
 Orders may include mandating veterinary care for sick animals or requiring a pet owner to rectify the situation of concern.

-In most cases, the Regina Humane Society will provide the animal owner with an opportunity to relieve the animal’s distress.
+In most cases, Regina Humane Society Officers will provide the pet owner with an opportunity to relieve the animal’s distress.
 As such, orders are issued and time for compliance is given.
 If an animal owner fails to comply with orders, the investigator can either issue further orders allowing the owner more time or apply for a search warrant to seize the animal.

-The Regina Humane Society is not empowered to enter and remove animals from private property without a search warrant unless those animals are in critical distress, which means they would not survive without immediate medical intervention.
+Regina Humane Society Officers must follow all applicable laws and regulations and may only act as allowed under those laws.
+Officers are not empowered to enter and remove animals from private property without a search warrant unless those animals are in critical distress, which means they would not survive without immediate medical intervention.
 Animals may be sick, lacking adequate food, shelter or veterinary care, but unless they are in immediate danger of dying they are not in critical distress under the law.
 The Regina Humane Society cannot prohibit a person from owning a pet; only the courts can issue such a prohibition.

 How to recognize animal cruelty: